 The probability of proper IOARS documentation for stops and for frisks involving Black subjects or stops and frisks involving Hispanic/Latino subjects is higher relative to white subjects.
-The difference is statistically significant.
+However, the difference is not statistically significant.

-Hit rates for contraband discovery were 20 percent overall, with the probability of discovering contraband during a frisk significantly higher for Black and Hispanic/Latino frisk subjects than for white frisk subjects.
-Exploration of contraband hit rates by race or ethnicity specifically for weapons does not show a statistically significant difference by race or ethnicity.
+Hit rates for contraband discovery were 24 percent overall, with magnitude differences by race and ethnicity that are not statistically significant.
+Exploration of contraband hit rates by race or ethnicity specifically for weapons and drugs also does not show a statistically significant difference by race or ethnicity.